PlatformStories/modify-colors/README.md

 # modify-colors

 A GBDX task that modifies the colors of an RGB tif.
+If the input tif is greyscale, it is automatically converted to RGB.
+The task also provides the option to render black pixels transparent by the addition of an alpha channel to the output tif.

 ## Run